Aastha-Arora/weather-pattern-python-API/README.md

 **Objective**

 * Create a heat map that displays the humidity for every city from the part I - WeatherPy
-* Filter data to find cities with ideal weather conditions
-         * max temperature lower than 80 degrees but higher than 70
-         * wind speed less than 10 mph
+* Filter data to find cities with ideal weather conditions: max temperature lower than 80 degrees but higher than 70, wind speed less than 10 mph and zero cloudiness
-         * zero cloudiness
 * Use Google Places API to find the first hotel for each city located within 5000 meters.
 * Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City and Country.